Nicklas-Carpenter/Sockets-Chat/README.md

 # sockets_chat
-sockets_chat is a terminal-based chat application, utilizing the C Sockets API, that allows instant messaging communication between two users over a TCP/IP.
+sockets_chat is a terminal-based chat application, utilizing the Unix Sockets API, that allows instant messaging communication between two users over a TCP/IP.

 ## Table of Contents